How to Build a Bat House

 Bats like it dark inside their houses so it's important to stain all inside parts a dark color.
 First you have to sweep all the sawdust carefully from the backboard, especially from the grooves that you cut.

-I chose a walnut stain because it was the darkest one at the store.
 It's important to use stain rather than paint because paint would fill in the grooves you just cut.
 Stain just soaks into the wood nicely.

 It only takes two coats of the stain, and the stain dries fast if you are making your bat house outside in the sun.